Tom Morris, MPA

 Associate Administrator for Rural Health Policy, Health Resources and Services Administration, U.S. Department of Health and Human Services

-Tom Morris serves as the Associate Administrator for Rural Health Policy in the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
+Tom Morris, MPA, serves as the Associate Administrator for Rural Health Policy in the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
 In that role, Tom oversees the work of the Office of Rural Health Policy, which is charged with advising the Secretary on rural health issues.
-The Office, which has an annual budget of $317 million, administers a range of research and capacity building grant programs that serve rural communities.
+The Office, which has an annual budget of $317 million, administers a range of research and capacity-building grant programs that serve rural communities.

 A 1996 Presidential Management Intern, Tom came to government after a career as a newspaper reporter and editor.
 He has an undergraduate degree in Journalism from the University of North Carolina at Chapel Hill and a Master’s in Public Administration with a concentration in Community Health from East Carolina University.
 He also earned a Certificate in Public Leadership from the Brookings Institution in 2008.